diegogallegof/ai-product-portfolio/README.md

 systems, but to demonstrate **how data and machine learning can responsibly support product decisions** in real-world contexts.

-My background spans engineering, software development, and over a decade building subscription and streaming products.
+My background spans engineering, software development, and over a decade building and operating subscription and streaming products at scale.
 This work reflects a product-first approach to AI: focusing on metrics, trade-offs, assumptions, and decision impact.

 ---